Learning Equilibria of Games via Payoff Queries: Introduction

 \begin{definition} A {\em payoff query} to a strategic-form game $G$ selects a pure-strategy profile $\s$ for $G$, and is given as response, the payoffs that $G$'s players derive from $\s$. \end{definition}

 There are $\numstrats^\numplayers$ pure-strategy profiles in a game, and one could learn the game exhaustively using this many payoff queries.
-We are interested in algorithms that require only a small fraction of this trivial upper bound.
+We are interested in algorithms that require only a small fraction of this trivial upper bound on the number of queries required.

-For a symmetric network congestion game, we assume that initially the algorithm only knows the number of players $n$, and the pure strategy space, given by the graph and the common source/destination pair.
+For our results on symmetric network congestion games, we assume that initially the algorithm only knows the number of players $n$, and the set of pure strategies, given by a graph and the common origin/destination pair.
+In this paper, we will consider two different query models, which are described in the following definition.

-\begin{definition} A \emph{payoff query} to a congestion game selects an assignment of at most $n$ players to every pure strategy of the congestion game and learns the costs of the pure strategies with the assigned loads. \end{definition}
+\begin{definition} For a symmetric congestion game with $m$ pure strategies and $n$ players, a \emph{query} is a tuple $q = (q_1, q_2, \dots, q_m)$, where for each pure strategy $i=1,2,\ldots,m$, we have that $q_i \in \{0, 1, 2,\ldots, n\}$ is the number of players assigned to~$i$ under the query.
+In response to the query $q$, the querier learns the costs of each pure strategy under the assigned loads.
+Let $Q = \sum_{1 \le i \le m} q_i$.
+We consider two different types of queries: \begin{itemize} \item In a \emph{normal-query}, we require that $Q = n$; \item in an \emph{under-query}, we require that $Q < n$. \end{itemize} \end{definition}

-This query model removes the restriction that a query corresponds to a strategy profile with exactly $n$ players.
-In this model, a query corresponds to a strategy profile with at most $n\times m$ players.
-Here, $m$ denotes the number of resources in the congestion game, which, for network congestion games, is the number of edges.
-This query model is more powerful than the query model for strategic-form games, but it is very natural for congestion games.
-We prove both lower and upper bounds on the payoff query complexity of congestion games under this model.
+Normal-queries correspond to the query model that we use for strategic-form games.
+For a congestion game, $m$, which is the number of paths from the origin to the destination in a graph, may be exponential.
+While we defined a query for congestion as a tuple of length $m$, both normal-queries and under-queries require at most $n$ positions of this tuple to be non-zero, so the query can be specified succinctly.
+We use under-queries in our query algorithm for games played on directed acyclic graphs.
+We feel that under-queries are a reasonable query model for congestion games, because we can ask some players to refrain from playing when we conduct our query.

 \begin{definition} The {\em payoff query complexity} of a class of games ${\cal G}$, with respect to some solution concept such as exact or approximate Nash equilibrium, is defined as follows.
 It is the smallest $N$ such that there is some algorithm ${\cal A}$ that, given $N$ payoff queries to any game $G\in{\cal G}$ (where initially none of the payoffs of $G$ are known) can find a solution of $G$. \end{definition}